 specializes in "surprise garden makeovers" but who is sometimes surprised by

 murders, which she solves, not commits!
 Webber has also penned several

 romance novels.
-As Blake, she writes the Wishcraft Mystery Series.
+As Blake, she writes the Wishcraft Mystery Series and

 Weir's series is set in Kansas, where Police Chief Susan Wren solves all sorts